hufflz/iaintafraidofnoghost/iaaong/README.md

 # I ain't afraid of no ghost!

 Companion app to help with narrowing down the ghost type.
+For Phasmo.